 It has been almost a thousand years since the "Viking time" was considered over.
 However, people all over the world are still fascinated with the history of the Norse people.
-Although the Vikings are most often associated with cruel raids and battles, most of us who cherish Norse heritage know that this is just the tip of an iceberg and that the legendary Viking warriors were famous for many other reasons as well.
+Although Vikings are most often associated with cruel raids and battles, most of us who cherish Norse heritage know that this is just the tip of the iceberg and that the legendary Viking warriors were famous for many other reasons as well.

 The Vikings had a rich culture and strong moral convictions.
 They were physically strong with impressive size and height.
 They were courageous, honourable, and loyal.
 Viking life and tradition, as well as these virtues we have just mentioned, are an inspiration and an incentive for a lot of people to opt for a Viking lifestyle nowadays.

 If you value the same principles as the Norsemen did, or are fascinated with Viking history and would love to bring more of it into your life, you will love this article!

 Today we will talk about what it takes to be a real modern-day Viking.
-Then, what qualities should characterize a true Viking, as well as what the Viking lifestyle looks like today.
+Then, what qualities characterize a true Viking, as well as what the Viking lifestyle looks like today.
 We will cover a few more interesting topics, but we will not spoil you all the fun now.
 In the end, we will answer one interesting question:

 Is it possible to transfer a part of the Norse heritage to the 21st century?

-First, let's try to answer a bit different question...
+First, let's try to answer a slightly different question...

 "Are there Vikings in today's world?"